yuliyantsvetkov/resume/README.md

 ﻿# Resume of Yuliyan Tsvetkov
-## DevOps expert/Solution architect
+## DevOps engineer and Solution architect

-**Experienced DevOps & System Administrator with over ten years of experience with production environments.
+**Experienced DevOps & Solution architect with over fifteen years of experience with production environments.
 Driven by the new technologies and a real solution provider in intense situations with vast experience of automation and infrastructure security.**

 * location: Sofia, Bulgaria (UTC +2/+3)
 * e-mail: yuliyan.tsvetkov@gmail.com
-* mobile: +359 888 755 665 / +49 15 222 122 748
+* mobile: +359 888 755 665
 * github: https://github.com/yuliyantsvetkov
-* linkedin: www.linkedin.com/in/yuliyan-tsvetkov-b05b45254 (noinfo - too many HR bots)

 ## Working experience